oscal-compass/compliance-trestle/docs/cli.md

 Open Shift Compliance Operator and Tanium are supported as 3rd party tools.

-## `trestle task osco-to-oscal`
+## `trestle task osco-result-to-oscal`

-The *trestle task osco-to-oscal* command facilitates transformation of OpenShift Compliance Operator (OSCO) scan results *.yaml* files into OSCAL partial results *.json* files.
+The *trestle task osco-result-to-oscal* command facilitates transformation of OpenShift Compliance Operator (OSCO) scan results *.yaml* files into OSCAL partial results *.json* files.
 Specify required config parameters to indicate the location of the input and the output.
 Specify optional config parameters to indicate the name of the oscal-metadata.yaml file, if any, and whether overwriting of existing output is permitted.

 <span style="color:green">
 Example command invocation:
 </span>

-`$TRESTLE_BASEDIR$ trestle task osco-to-oscal -c /home/user/task.config`
+`$TRESTLE_BASEDIR$ trestle task osco-result-to-oscal -c /home/user/task.config`

 <span style="color:green">
 Example config: